HIPAA Compliance Checklist for 2025

 Consequences of Non-Compliance

 Failing to follow COPPA can lead to hefty fines and legal scrutiny.
-For example, in 2019, Google and YouTube was fined $170 million by the FTC for illegally collecting children’s data without parental consent, highlighting the serious risks of ignoring compliance.
+For example, in 2019, Google and YouTube were fined $170 million by the FTC for illegally collecting children’s data without parental consent, highlighting the serious risks of ignoring compliance.

-How CloudEagle.ai Can Secure Data and Compliance?
+5. How CloudEagle.ai Can Secure Data and Compliance?

 CloudEagle.ai is a SaaS procurement and management platform that helps organizations efficiently track, optimize, manage, and renew SaaS licenses.